wintercms/docs/setup/installation.md

 ### Review configuration

 Configuration files are stored in the `config` directory of the application.
-While each file contains descriptions for each setting, it is important to review the [common configuration options](../setup/configuration) available for your circumstances.
+While each file contains descriptions for each setting, it is important to review the [common configuration options](../setup/configuration) to ensure that they are suitable for your circumstances.

-For example, in production environments you may want to enable [CSRF protection](../setup/configuration#csrf-protection).
-While in development environments, you may want to enable [bleeding edge updates](../setup/configuration#edge-updates).
+For example, in production environments you may wish to enable [CSRF protection](../setup/configuration#csrf-protection), while in development environments, you may want to enable [bleeding edge updates](../setup/configuration#edge-updates).

-While most configuration is optional, we strongly recommend disabling [debug mode](../setup/configuration#debug-mode) for production environments.
+In particular, we strongly recommend disabling [debug mode](../setup/configuration#debug-mode) for production environments.
 You may also want to use a [public folder](../setup/configuration#public-folder) for additional security.

 ### Setting up the scheduler

-For scheduled tasks to operate correctly, you should add the following Cron entry to your server.
-Editing the crontab is commonly performed with the command `crontab -e`.
+If you intend to use scheduled tasks, or install plugins that use scheduled tasks to function, you should add the following cron entry to your server.
+Editing the crontab is commonly performed with the command `crontab -e` in the command-line interface of your server.

 ```
 * * * * * php /path/to/artisan schedule:run >> /dev/null 2>&1
 ```

 Be sure to replace `/path/to/artisan` with the absolute path to the `artisan` file in the root directory of your Winter installation.
-This cron will call the command scheduler every minute, in which Winter will evaluate any scheduled tasks and run the tasks that are due.
+This cron task will call the command scheduler every minute, to which Winter will evaluate any scheduled tasks and run the tasks that are due for execution.

 > **NOTE**: If you are adding this to `/etc/cron.d`, you'll need to specify a user immediately after the final `*` in the example above.

 ### Setting up queue workers

 You may optionally set up an external queue for processing queued jobs.
-By default, these will be handled asynchronously by the platform.
+By default, Winter will run queued jobs asynchronously, which may cause slower performance and response times for users if the jobs are large.
 This behavior can be changed by setting the `default` parameter in the `config/queue.php`.
+Please review the [Queue service](../services/queues.md) documentation for more information on setting up a queue runner.

-If you decide to use the `database` queue driver, it is a good idea to add a Crontab entry for the command `php artisan queue:work --once` to process the first available job in the queue.
+If you decide to use the `database` queue driver, it is a good idea to add a crontab entry for the command `php artisan queue:work --once` to process the first available job in the queue.